 The specification for the accelerator systems developed by the Accelerator Working Group of the ISS is described in [2].
 A schematic diagram of the ISS baseline is shown in figure 1 and the parameters of the various sub-systems are defined in table 1.
-The baseline for the stored muon energy is 25 GeV and the facility will deliver a total of 1021 useful muon decays per year.
+The principal interface parameters are highlighted and shown in bold face.
+The baseline for the stored muon energy is 25 GeV and the facility will deliver a total of 10^{21} useful muon decays per year.
 The baseline for the storage rings is that both signs of muon are stored at the same time.
+Note that the neutrino-production rates will vary slighting (~±10%) depending on details of the accelerator complex.
+The fluxes quoted are those used in the performance evaluation in section 4.